 Some of what you read here may sound clear.
-Some other things – very muddled.
-Let me know if it makes no sense so I can ponder fixing it.
-I’m trying to simplify, but I know I tend to be verbose – I ramble on and on and on…. – and might make things worse!
+Some other things – more muddled.
+Let me know if it makes no sense so I can fix it.
+I try to simplify, but I know I tend to be verbose.
+All this is in random order:

 If you find yourself overly sore before a workout even starts “every now and then” it’s no big deal.
 But you might want to skip that workout, or modify it: shorten it or reduce the intensity.
 If it happens fairly frequently, then an adjustment to your training schedule is likely necessary, or you need to look at other factors like sleep, nutrition, and personal stress.
 If this happens many times in a short period, it might mean you need to take a few days (or longer) off from training.
 You need to be your own advocate, and you need to let me know if you’re too fatigued or sore to do an assigned workout.